 Preliminary findings from laboratory research suggest that clove oil may also help knock out the fungus associated with onychomycosis.
 However, it's too soon to tell whether clove oil might be effective as a nail fungus remedy.

 Proponents of apple cider vinegar suggest that acetic acid (a substance found in many types of vinegar) can destroy the fungi that cause nail fungal infections.
 However, there are no studies to support the claim that soaking your feet or hands in a mixture of apple cider vinegar and warm water can eliminate nail fungus.

 Should You Use Nail Fungus Remedies?

-Due to the lack of supporting research, it's too soon to recommend any nail fungus remedies.
 If you notice any symptoms of nail fungus (such as brittleness, a change in nail shape, debris trapped under the nail, or thickening of the nail), consult your physician.
 While nail fungus can only be cured by the growth of new and healthy nails, prescription antifungal medications may help get rid of the fungus.